NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 Adds:
 * Allows remapping the hotkeys for the Card Survival game.
-* Space bar will accept most dialgs
+* Spacebar will accept most dialgs
 * Option to prevent the game menu from opening when pressing the Close Dialog button.

 To remap keys, edit the config file.
 See [Changing Keys](#changing-keys) below

 ### Game Note
-Card Survival already has the hotkeys listed in the Keys section below.
+Except for the "Spacebar accepts action" hotkey, Card Survival already has the hotkeys listed in the Keys section below.
 This mod is not needed to access those hotkeys with their default bindings.

 ## Options